Arizona Reporting of Teacher Criminal Convictions

 Arizona Board of Education Complaints

-One of Arizona’s most talked-about wrongful termination cases occurred in 2014.
-That was when a teacher claimed she got fired for defending one of her students against racist bullies.
-The Fountain Hills Unified School District fired her for threatening five school boys.
-The teacher found that they were bullying an African-American student.
-That is despite working at the school for 25 years.
+One of Arizona’s most talked-about wrongful termination cases occurred in 2014 when a teacher claimed she got fired for defending one of her students against racist bullies.
+The Fountain Hills Unified School District fired her for threatening five school boys, who she found bullying an African-American student, despite working at the school for 25 years.

 What Is the Role of the Arizona State Board of Education?